ropensci/readODS/README.md

 The creator of this package is Gerrit-Jan Schutten.
 The current maintainer is Chung-hong Chan.
-This package benefits from contributions by Thomas J. Leeper, John Foster, Sergio Oller, Jim Hester, Stephen Watts, Arthur Katossky, and Stas Malavin.
+This package benefits from contributions by Thomas J. Leeper, John Foster, Sergio Oller, Jim Hester, Stephen Watts, Arthur Katossky, Stas Malavin, and Duncan Garmonsway.

 This package emulates the behaviors of `readxl::read_xlsx`, `writexl::write_xlsx` and `xlsx::write.xlsx`.